Reading

 Our vision is to equip students with the reading skills necessary to thrive in the world beyond school and for them to leave Ryedale School with a life-long love of reading.

-Nationally, around 20% of students leave primary school unable to read fluently and accurately to decode words and one in six adults in England have very poor literacy skills.
-We want Ryedale School pupils to be equipped with the reading skills confidence to thrive in the world beyond school and for them to leave Ryedale School with a Iife-long love of reading.
-At Ryedale School our approach to reading is underpinned by four key values:
+Nationally, around 20% of students leave primary school unable to read fluently and accurately to decode words, and one in six adults in England have very poor literacy skills.
+We want Ryedale School pupils to be equipped with the confidence in reading to thrive in the world beyond school and for them to leave Ryedale School with a Iife-long love of the written word.

 Enjoyment, Comprehension, Fluency, Vocabulary